b9Joker108/a_glockenspiel_magistery/chapter_2/chapter_2_v1_.md

     *   17.1.1.
 Jnana: Associating specific ragas with specific *lilas* (divine pastimes) of Radha and Krishna.
 Raga Vasanta for the spring festival of Holi; Raga Desh for the monsoon rains in Vrindavan.
     *   17.1.2.
 Sadhana: Before playing a raga, read and meditate on a corresponding lila.
 Let the story guide your improvisation.
 You are not just playing notes; you are painting a scene from Vrindavan for your deities.

-#### **Chapter 18: Ananda-Lahari: The In-dwelling Wave of Bliss**
-*   **18.1.
-The Greater Siddhi: Sahaja-Sthiti**
-    *   18.1.1.
-Jnana: The state of "natural being," where the peace, devotion, and aesthetic bliss of the *sadhana* period permeates all of daily life.
-The music doesn't stop when the mallets are put down.
-    *   18.1.2.
-Sadhana: There is no new technique here.
-This chapter is a reflection on the integration of the entire path.
-The practice is to see the *laya* in your own heartbeat, the *raga* in the sounds of the world, and the presence of Radhe-Ballabha in every moment.
-The music has become you.

 ---
 **Appendices & Back Matter:**